Centralized ESG Compliance: Track And Manage Sustainability

 Regardless of which category of provider a purchasing organisation considers, the following capabilities should be regarded as the minimum viable specification for an enterprise-grade ESG compliance solution in 2026:

 Multi-framework regulatory mapping.
-Automated alignment to CSRD/ESRS, ISSB IFRS S1 and S2, California SB 253/261 (SB 261 currently stayed, CARB advises continued preparation), GRI Standards, SASB, TCFD, GHG Protocol, CDP, EU Taxonomy, and CSDDD due-diligence requirements.
+Automated alignment to CSRD/ESRS, ISSB IFRS S1 and S2, California SB 253/261 (SB 261 currently stayed, CARB advises continued preparation), GRI Standards, SASB, TCFD, GHG Protocol, CDP, EU Taxonomy, and CSDDD due diligence requirements.

 Scope 1, 2, and 3 emissions tracking.
 A calculation engine covering all fifteen GHG Protocol Scope 3 categories, with supplier engagement tools to address the documented challenge of value-chain data collection.
 See carbon accounting for methodological background.